How to make treadmill running less boring - the best treadmill workouts for runners

 7. The Workout: 5K intervals

-As you get better, try to build up to 6 x 1K at 10K pace, then increase the pace.
+As you get more confident, try to build up to 6 x 1K at 10K pace.
+Then you can also work on increasing the pace.

 8. The Workout: 800m repeats

-5 x 800m fast with 1min recovery between
+• 5 x 800m fast with 1min recovery between each

 9. The Workout: Gradual speed increase for pregnant runners